sjaehn/BShapr/README.md

 * Usage simplified
 ** No routing in GUI
-** Routing can only be done in LV2 now
+** Routing can only be done in LV2 backend now
 * New GUI
+* Additional configuration parameters for methods (optional dials)

 ## TODO

 * Additional methods (any ideas welcome)
-* Display additional configuration parameters for methods
 * Copy & paste nodes

 ## See also